shamel-rai/shamel-rai/README.md

 - 🤝 I’m looking for help with **making me a better developer**

-- 💬 Ask me about what mistakes **learning multiple Programming Language**
+- 💬 Ask me about what mistakes I made **learning multiple Programming Language**

 - 📫 How to reach me: **shamel.rai@gmail.com**